hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-base-intro.md

 1. Composition.encounter.participant.type=”CALLBCK”
 1. Composition.encounter.participant. individual (AUBasePractitioner)
 * Clinically responsible Organisation shall be recorded using Composition.encounter.serviceProvider(AUOrganization)
-* The Venue shall be recorded using Composition.encounter.location.location (Location)
+* The Venue shall be recorded using Composition.encounter.location.location (Location).
+Use Location.name as the Name of the location as used by humans